Doist/cookiecutter-python-project/README.md

 After creating a project:

 - Initialize git repo with `git init`
-- Initialize your pre-commit hooks inside the repo with `pre-commit init`.
+- Initialize your pre-commit hooks inside the repo with `pre-commit install`.
 For more details follow https://pre-commit.com/
 - Add all files to the repo, review staged changes and commit them.
 - Deploy changes to GitHub.